When Talk Therapy Has Helped but the Pattern Still Runs Your Life

 Andersen et al., 2017) [2][3] help retrain the autonomic nervous system.

-These practices are foundational because they cultivate safety within
+These practices are foundational because they build safety within

 the body, reducing hyperarousal and shutdown states that fuel patterned